dcernst/dcernst.github.io/teaching/mat411s18/materials.md

 ## Exams
 Below are links to the take-home portions of each exam.

-- [Exam 1 (take-home)]({{site.baseurl}}/teaching/mat411s18/411Exam1-Home.pdf) (PDF).
+- [Exam 1 (take-home portion)]({{site.baseurl}}/teaching/mat411s18/411Exam1-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Wednesday, February 14)
-- [Exam 2 (take-home)]({{site.baseurl}}/teaching/mat411s18/411Exam2-Home.pdf) (PDF).
+- [Exam 2 (take-home portion)]({{site.baseurl}}/teaching/mat411s18/411Exam2-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 For the last question, you will need the following pictures of quilts that correspond to tables for groups of order 8.
 (Due Friday, March 16)
     - [Quilt 1]({{site.baseurl}}/teaching/mat411s16/Quilt1.JPG)
     - [Quilt 2]({{site.baseurl}}/teaching/mat411s16/Quilt2.JPG)
     - [Quilt 3]({{site.baseurl}}/teaching/mat411s16/Quilt3.JPG)
     - [Quilt 4]({{site.baseurl}}/teaching/mat411s16/Quilt4.JPG)
     - [Quilt 5]({{site.baseurl}}/teaching/mat411s16/Quilt5.JPG)
-- [Exam 3 (take-home)]({{site.baseurl}}/teaching/mat411s18/411Exam3-Home.pdf) (PDF).
+- [Exam 3 (take-home portion)]({{site.baseurl}}/teaching/mat411s18/411Exam3-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Wednesday, April 25)
+- [Final Exam (take-home portion)]({{site.baseurl}}/teaching/mat411s18/411ExamFinal-Home.pdf) (PDF).
+If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
+(Due by 10am on Friday, May 11)